AxelUser/maltsev.space/src/posts/005-dictionary-on-generics/index.md

 Using the knowledge about how generics are compiled and how static fields are initialized, we can implement a cache for factory producer.

-## Implementing a generic-based cached producer
+## Implementing a Generic-Based Cached Producer

 Let's create a new static class `CachedFactory<T>` with static field `Instance`, which is initialized with a factory for the concrete client implementing interface _T_.
 The factory creation is extracted into the method, that gets implementation type from static dictionary and creates a factory.